pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0129.md

 runtime warning will be triggered:

 > 🟣 Runtime Warning: Perceptible state was accessed but is not being tracked.
-Track changes to state by wrapping your view in a 'WithPerceptionTracking' view.
+Track changes to
+> state by wrapping your view in a 'WithPerceptionTracking' view.

-This let's you instantly know when something is not set up correctly, and do so in a noticeable yet [unobstrusive][unobstrusive-warnings] way.
-To debug this, expand the warning in the Issue Navigator of Xcode (cmd+5), and click through the stack frames displayed to find the line in your view where you are accessing state without being inside `WithPerceptionTracking`.
+This lets you instantly know when something is not set up correctly, and do so in a noticeable yet [unobstrusive][unobstrusive-warnings] way.
+To debug this, expand the warning in the Issue Navigator of Xcode (⌘5), and click through the stack frames displayed to find the line in your view where you are accessing state without being inside `WithPerceptionTracking`.

 ## How the Perception library works

-The new Observation framework is apart of the Swift open source project, which means all of the [source code][observation-library-gh] is immediately available, including the [source for the @Observable macro][observation-macros-gh].
+The new Observation framework is a part of the Swift open source project, which means all of the [source code][observation-library-gh] is immediately available, including the [source for the @Observable macro][observation-macros-gh].
 So, we were able to copy all of that code to a new project, and with a few small changes we were able to get it all compiling.

 We also made some major changes to the code to have it behave the way we wanted.
-The first major change we made to the code was to rename all variations of "observation" to "perception" (e.g. `@Observable` becomes `@Perceptible`).
+The first major change we made to the code was to rename all variations of "observation" to "perception" (_e.g._, `@Observable` becomes `@Perceptible`).
 We did this so to make it clear that these are tools separate from the ones that Apple ships directly in the Swift tool chain.
-But we also [deprecated][percetible-deprecation-gh] all of the back-ported tools with renames so that once you can set your minimum deployment target to iOS 17 you will have an easy way to transition off of our library.
+But we also [deprecated][percetible-deprecation-gh] all of the backported tools with renames so that once you can set your minimum deployment target to iOS 17 you will have an easy way to transition off of our library.

 Further, we wanted our tools to be able to defer to Apple's native Observation framework when